Pindainc/Fintechhomework1/README.md

 • Expand Aave's offerings to include tokenized real-world assets to attract a broader range of investors and increase the total value locked in the protocol.
 • Partner with tokenization platforms like RealT, Tokensoft, or tZERO

-Why do you think that offering this product or service would benefit the company?
 DeFi has to produce, in other words, and not just be a place investors can park some capital and make yield.
 It has to answer the question of – why would I want to borrow in this currency or lend to someone in it?
 Why would I want to transfer money to someone in Timbuktu on this platform, in their token, instead of through a bank wire, straight to a bank the end-user has worked with for years?

 Among the doubts, DeFi is finding its users.

-What technologies would this additional product or service utilize?
-Ajaja says several core challenges need to be addressed in the DeFi world.
-Developers need to build better infrastructure to make it easier to build programs; market participants need better industry standards such as implementing know your customer rules; and “identity management” without compromising on the core tenets of decentralization.
+As said by Ajaja "several core challenges need to be addressed in the DeFi world.
+Developers need to build better infrastructure to make it easier to build programs; market participants need better industry standards such as implementing know your customer rules; and “identity management” without compromising on the core tenets of decentralization."

-Why are these technologies appropriate for your solution?
 “DeFi is inherently complicated,” Ajaja says.
 “Tackling these challenges will reduce the barriers to entry.”

-What will it take to make the idea adoptable?
-“The first wave of DeFi solutions created the foundation for a new era of finance.
-The second generation builds on this, learning from the challenges encountered and enhances functionality of first-gen protocols and widens the reach to traditional institutions,” says Rachid Ajaja, founder & CEO at AllianceBlock in The Netherlands.

-“The ‘when’ depends on how soon regulation takes place,” says John Patrick Mullin, Co-Founder & Co-CEO of SOMA.finance, an SEC-compliant multi-asset decentralized exchange platform.
-“The masses tend to adopt new products when they see that they’re backed by legitimate organizations,” he says.
-“I think centralized finance and the new decentralized finance companies will have to work together to bring the best of both worlds – you get financial freedom from DeFi, and you get the sense of security from centralized finance.”

 DeFi might become a household name when the big, well-known centralized finance companies (or CeFi in crypto parlance) join hands.
 CeFi is also crypto.
 Coinbase is a CeFi company.
 Account holders can earn interest on savings at Coinbase, borrow money in cryptocurrency and spend with a debit card linked to your balance with Coinbase.
 Decentralized finance is similar: you can do most things that traditional banks and CeFi firms support — earn interest, lend, trade assets and more.
 It is also global, peer-to-peer lending.

-“CeFi is getting squeezed from both sides.
-On the one hand, they are entering a market where users are accustomed to zero fees, peer-to-peer transfers, and a self-custody experience,” says Kevin Lepsoe, Founder of Infinity Exchange, an institutional lending Protocol for Web3 based out of London.
-“On the other hand, they’re dealing with governments (with their CBDCs) and corporates who want direct access to the capital markets.
-It is critical that CeFi invest in DeFi, and encourage regulation to stay relevant and validate their continued existence.”
+“The ‘when’ depends on how soon regulation takes place,” says John Patrick Mullin, Co-Founder & Co-CEO of SOMA.finance, an SEC-compliant multi-asset decentralized exchange platform.
+“The masses tend to adopt new products when they see that they’re backed by legitimate organizations,” he says.
+“I think centralized finance and the new decentralized finance companies will have to work together to bring the best of both worlds – you get financial freedom from DeFi, and you get the sense of security from centralized finance.”

 So the “merge” will be a hybrid of DeFi and CeFi crypto lending platforms.
 And the company that does this with DeFi will likely be the company that makes DeFi a branded product line that’s part of a bigger player – be it Coinbase or Crypto.com.

 “DeFi and CeFi are inherently complementary in nature and offer differentiated financial services and products that solve different needs,” says Lucas Huang, co-founder of DeFi lending protocol Aurigami in Dubai.

- Fintechhomework1